bnbinder/Graduation-Cap/README.md

 <br>

-# What I'll be Reffering To Everything By
+# What I'll be Referring To Everything By
 <img src = "RSLWithOutlines.jpg"  width = 300 height = 300>

 - Red outline is the "battery"